tamkivi/emex-clan/README.md

 The webstore now reads and writes every product through Firebase Firestore.

 1. Copy `firebase-config.example.js` to `firebase-config.js` and fill it with your Firebase project's client config (API key, projectId, etc.).
-The file is ignored from git but loaded in both `index.html` files before `firebase.js`.
+The file is ignored from git but loaded before `firebase.js` inside `main.html`.
 2. Install dependencies (`npm install`) so local tooling (ESLint, optional scripts) works if you need it.

-If Firebase is not configured, the site shows an alert and no products are rendered (there is no longer any local fallback data).
+If Firebase is not configured, the site shows an alert and no products are rendered (there is no longer any local fallback data; `main.html` stays empty).

 ## Getting started